palantirnet/butler/README.md

 *   `npm run deploy`

     This is a task to deploy the static styleguide to GitHub pages.
 It will deploy to `gh-pages` branch of the repo defined in the `config/paths.js`.
-Each commit for this process will default to the message: "Updated with Butler - [timestamp]". *Note: When you are deploying, Butler will ask you for your github credentials multiple times.
+Each commit for this process will default to the message: "Updated with Butler - [timestamp]".

+    *Note: When you are deploying, Butler will ask you for your GitHub credentials atleast once, possibly multiple times.
 Enter your own github credentials as prompted.*

 ## Making Changes to Butler
 Please feel free to change/extend/break this Gulpfile to fit the specific needs of the project.